MicrosoftDocs/azure-docs/articles/sentinel/migration-security-operations-center-processes.md

 ---
-title: Microsoft Sentinel migration: Update SOC and analyst processes | Microsoft Docs
+title: "Microsoft Sentinel migration: Update SOC and analyst processes | Microsoft Docs"
 description: Learn how to update your SOC and analyst processes as part of your migration to Microsoft Sentinel.
 author: limwainstein
 ms.author: lwainstein